rsksmart/devportal-1.0/rif/multisig/sdk/rejecting.md

 **Parameters**:
 - `safe: Safe` - the safe previously created
-- `transaction: SafeTransaction` - the transaction we want to reject.
+- `transaction: SafeTransaction` - the transaction to be rejected.
 {:.snippet__parameters.snippet__parameters--lightgreen.border-bottom-0}

 ```ts